 (Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)

-At almost 2 hours, Beastmaster has a rather moderate pace and despite some inventive touches, from the script Coscarelli co-wrote with Paul Pepperman, the plot is a little too close to the high profile Schwarzenegger sword and sorcery flick released just a few months earlier.
-And despite the healthy budget in comparison to Coscarelli’s previous films, it seems to attempt a little too much on it’s modest funds and looks rather cheap like a TV movie or Saturday morning TV show episode.
-There are some interesting fantasy characters and inventive touches and ideas throughout but, the film on a whole, is slow moving and really doesn’t liven up till the final confrontation with the Jun Horde in a battle involving a flaming moat.
-Till then the action is rather routine and there isn’t much excitement in the fight choreography.
+At almost 2 hours, Beastmaster has a rather moderate pace and despite some inventive touches, from the script Coscarelli co-wrote with Paul Pepperman, the plot is a little too close to the high-profile Schwarzenegger sword and sorcery flick released just a few months earlier.
+Despite the healthy budget, in comparison to Coscarelli’s previous films, it seems to attempt a little too much on its modest funds and looks rather cheap like a TV movie or Saturday morning TV show episode.
+There are some interesting fantasy characters, and inventive touches and ideas throughout, but the film on a whole is slow moving and really doesn’t liven up till the final confrontation with the Jun Horde in a battle involving a flaming moat.
+Till then, the action is rather routine and there isn’t much excitement in the fight choreography.
 The acting across the board is also rather flat and the main characters never really become all that endearing or involving except for the animals, especially the two ferrets who steal the film from basically everybody.
-The FX are adequate but, many look cheesy, especially by today’s standards, and the forgettable score by Lee Holdridge doesn’t help either.
+The FX are adequate, but many look cheesy, especially by today’s standards, and the forgettable score by Lee Holdridge doesn’t help either.
 Coscarelli just doesn’t seem suited to the Fantasy genre as the film never even achieves that quirky energy or off-beat sense of humor that his horror films are famous for.
-It’s a watchable film and the 80s charm does kick in a bit but, it’s a very routine movie from a very inventive filmmaker.
+It’s a watchable film and the 80s charm does kick in a bit, but it’s a very routine movie from a very inventive filmmaker.
 Very forgettable from a man whose other movies are anything but.

 As stated, the human cast are very flat.
-Marc Singer is a well-built enough hero but, he never really exudes the kind of charm or intensity that a hero of this type of film needs…especially when compared to Arnie’s Conan or Lee Horsley’s Talon from The Sword And The Sorcerer which also came out a few months earlier and had far more fun with the genre and it’s story.
-Roberts is very pretty but, again, really doesn’t give her Kiri much life or make her memorable other then some brief nudity in a bathing scene.
-The usually reliable Rip Torn is a completely generic and dull villain with his Maax never exuding much threat especially when we can’t get past his unnecessary prosthetic nose and the cute skull beads in his braided hair.
-A strong villain would have helped here a lot but, Maax is simply lame and never appears imposing or all that dangerous.
+Marc Singer is a well-built enough hero, but he never really exudes the kind of charm or intensity that a hero of this type of film needs…especially when compared to Arnie’s Conan or Lee Horsley’s Talon from The Sword and The Sorcerer, which also came out a few months earlier and had far more fun with the genre and its story.
+Roberts is very pretty, but again, really doesn’t give her Kiri much life or make her memorable, other than some brief nudity in a bathing scene.
+The usually reliable Rip Torn is a completely generic and dull villain with his Maax never exuding much threat, especially when we can’t get past his unnecessary prosthetic nose and the cute skull beads in his braided hair.
+A strong villain would have helped here a lot, but Maax is simply lame and never appears imposing or all that dangerous.
 The rest of the cast including TV vet John Amos don’t fare much better and some lively performances of a delightfully over the top manner would have helped greatly.
-Coscarelli got good work out of villainous Angus Scrimm and delightful Reggie Bannister in the Phantasm films so, not sure what happened here.
-The animals out perform the humans in every scene.
+Coscarelli got good work out of villainous Angus Scrimm and the delightful Reggie Bannister in the Phantasm films, so not sure what happened here.
+The animals outperform the humans in every scene.

 So, I respect those who honor this as an underrated cult classic and I can’t say the film is not worth a look.
-There are some entertaining sequences, especially during the last act but, the film just simply lacks the quirky energy and devious fun of Coscarelli’s other movies and it sure could have used either Conan The Barbarian‘s intensity and blood lust or The Sword And The Sorcerer‘s over the top, tongue in cheek approach.
-It’s now got some 80s nostalgia to help it along but, best scenes still involve the beasts and the film simply takes itself a bit too seriously and the PG rating really holds back on the more exploitive and fun elements it could have used.
+There are some entertaining sequences, especially during the last act, but the film just simply lacks the quirky energy and devious fun of Coscarelli’s other movies and it sure could have used either Conan the Barbarian‘s intensity and blood lust, or The Sword and the Sorcerer‘s over the top, tongue in cheek approach.
+It’s now got some 80s nostalgia to help it along, but best scenes still involve the beasts, the film simply takes itself a bit too seriously and the PG rating really holds back on the more exploitive and fun elements it could have used.
 Possibly the least unique film from a filmmaker whose career is filled with unique and entertaining flicks.